Lexar: Under Longsys ownership (2017–present)

 On August 31, 2017, the Lexar brand and trademark rights were acquired by Longsys, a flash memory company based in Shenzhen, China.

 In 2018, Lexar reentered the flash storage market.

 In January 2019, the company unveiled the first SD card with a storage capacity of 1 terabyte (TB).

 In December 2019, Lexar demonstrated a prototype 7.5 GB/s PCIe 4.0 SSD which is set to be the world's fastest consumer SSD.

 In April 2020, Lexar released its world's smallest memory card (nCARD) featuring Xtacking tech from Yangtze Memory Technology (YMTC).

 In June 2020, Lexar announced its entry to the DRAM market by unveiling seven different DDR4-2666 memory kits for mainstream laptops and desktops.
 Lexar also plans to release faster, 3000 MHz and 3200 MHz memory kits in the future, along with kits "with heatsinks and RGB lighting", targeting gamers and enthusiasts.

-In 2021, Lexar released the world’s fastest CFexpress memory card, the Lexar® Professional CFexpress™ Type B Card DIAMOND Series, designed for professional filmmakers and content creators.
-Lexar also ranked third among the TrendForce 2022 Global Top 10 Module Makers for Channel Market SSDs.

-In November 2021, Lexar entered the video games industry storage market with the ARES DDR5, its next-gen DDR5 gaming memory.

-In 2023, Lexar acquired the exclusive “Lexar Empowered By SK hynix” Gold Label certification through strategic cooperation with SK hynix.
-2023 also brought Lexar top honors when it ranked third among the TrendForce 2023 Top 10 SSD Module Makers’ Self-Branded Retail Market Share.

-In 2024, Lexar expanded its line of portable SSDs to enhance its offering with content creators.
-In January, Lexar began its sponsorship of League of Legends eSports team, BLG.

-In June, Lexar launched the SL500 Portable SSD and expanded its Professional SILVER Card lineup with three new SD 3.0 memory cards, the SILVER PLUS microSDXC™ UHS-I Card, the SILVER PLUS SDXC™ UHS-I Card, and the Professional SILVER SDXC™ UHS-I Card.
-Also in June, Lexar introduced its ARMOR storage series with the ARMOR 700 Portable SSD, built for extreme outdoor environments and secured seven wins in the prestigious Red Dot Design Awards.

-In July, Lexar successfully launched its first Kickstarter campaign for the Lexar Professional Go Portable SSD with Hub and raised over $1M in crowdfunding support.

-In October, Lexar launched the pexar sub-brand, and introduced the 10.1-inch and 11-inch pexar digital picture frame.
-In cooperation with DJI, Lexar also unveiled its storage solutions at the flagship DJI retail store on Regent Street in London.